 Hi there!
 Happy May to you!
 It’s worker’s day here in Nigeria and I’ve been getting a little rest and also catching up on some work.
 Can you believe it’s the fifth month of the year already?
 I can!
 If you follow me on Instagram, then you know that April was a very exciting month for me.
 I got appointed to the board of directors of the AMI.
 It was very exciting and significant for me to be the first African on the board.
-I am honoured to be called open to support Dr. Montessori’s work in this way and feel very positive about the direction of the AMI as expressed in it’s strategic goals.
+I am honoured to be called upon to support Dr. Montessori’s work in this way and feel very positive about the direction of the AMI as expressed in it’s strategic goals.
 I attended the AGM (Annual General Meeting) in Amsterdam and left inspired by all the great work happening around the world.

 I got to meet Simone of the Montessori Notebook and also saw my friends Zoe (more like sister) of Sage Montessori and Sarah Moudry of the Studio June amongst others.
 It was truly lovely and even though I came home and got really sick, I was thankful for the opportunity If you missed it, here’s a video of my speech after the AMI membership approved my nomination.